Caird89/FuturePharma/README.md

 Answering correctly may further explain why the answer was correct, this is to be decided.
 Similarly answering incorrectly will provide an explanation as to why the answer was incorrect.

-We will be using Android Studio and developing for SPECIFIC OLD ANDROID VERSION THAT I NEED TO CHECK in order to maximize compatibility as the app is fairly simple, and doesn't require advanced features.
+We will be using Android Studio and developing for Android 5.1 Lollipop in order to maximize compatibility as the app is fairly simple, and doesn't require advanced features, and we doubt that the vast majority of our target demographic (College or University students) would have a device running anything older than that.